 The iPad mini 5 is overdue.
 It's been nearly two years since the iPad mini 4 was unveiled in September 2015 (with significant design changes, updated specs and new features that make it still one of the best 8in tablets around), and we can't help but wonder what's next for the range.
 Will 2017's iPad mini 5 see another major overhaul, or will it be a damp squib like the mini 3?
 Could it even be an iPad Pro mini?

 With this in mind, we've gathered all of the iPad mini 5 rumours, hints, clues and other evidence in one place.
 Read on to explore the evidence to suggest that a new iPad mini is coming soon, and new features and specs to expect when it arrives.
 Read next: iPad buying guide 2017 and Best iPad deals UK

 UK release date

-We expect the new iPad mini 5 (or iPad Pro mini) no sooner than the autumn of 2017.
+We expect the new iPad mini 5 (or iPad Pro mini) no sooner than the autumn of 2017 - if at all.

 In January DigiTimes reported that the new iPad mini wouldn't enter mass production until early 2017, which itself would point to a June 2017 or later announcement.
 But Apple has already done two separate iPad launches so far this year: the quiet iPad 9.7in (2017) release in March, and the bigger iPad Pro 10.5in (2017) and iPad Pro 12.9in (2017) announcement at WWDC 2017 in June.